Albert Nobbs: Box office

-The film received mixed reviews from critics.
-Rotten Tomatoes gave it a rating of 56%, based on 158 reviews, with an average rating of 6.01/10.
+Critical response

+Rotten Tomatoes reports that 56% of 158 critics gave the film a positive review.
 The site's consensus reads, "Albert Nobbs tells a worthy story with an outstanding performance at its core, even if the end result is often somewhat less than the sum of its admirable parts".
-Metacritic gave the film a 57 out of 100, with mixed or average reviews based on reviews from 42 critics.
+Metacritic gave the film a weighted average score of 57 out of 100 based on 42 critics, indicating "mixed or average reviews".

-Release

-In the United States, the film had a limited release in December 2011, and opened at 245 locations in January 2012.
-The film grossed a worldwide total of $5,634,828.